 And a quick note about the inventor: Air Force Officer Matt Butler (pic at right) came up with the idea for Rollors while he was serving in Iraq and Afghanistan.
 Like many Air Force personnel, he was daydreaming about hanging out in his backyard with his family, playing lawn games.
 These daydreams lead to the game you play today.
 He made the prototype in his garage and tested with with family and friends; and now his daydream is a reality.

-- 2 players or in teams
+- 2 players or in teams (or up to 4 players teams with the expansion)

 - ~10-20 minutes